-What mimetic creativity methods and resources do you find most useful?
+What narratological creativity methods and resources do you find most useful?

-To learn more about how mimetic creativity works you might want to read The Hero with a Thousand Faces (The Collected Works of Joseph Campbell) by Joseph Campbell.
+To learn more about how narratological creativity works you might want to read The Hero with a Thousand Faces (The Collected Works of Joseph Campbell) by Joseph Campbell.

-It's time to put on your walking shoes and head out to places unknown.
+It's time to start changing your story.
 Remember, a creative life means you make it up as you go along.